supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **John**: "Through IAAPA, you've helped groom the next generation of leaders.
 What gaps do you see in how our industry develops managers specifically for seasonal workforce management?"

-**Tim** (Front-Line Focus): “You know front-line reality from having worked in it.
+**Tim**: “You know front-line reality from having worked in it.
 How do you coach seasonal staff to deliver genuine joy in jobs that aren’t always glamorous or well-paid?”

 ---